esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-agile-in-research.md

 teaching: 15
 exercises: 20
 questions:
-- "What are challenges for agile way of working in research and how do I solve them?"
+- "What are challenges for an agile way of working in research and how do I solve them?"
 objectives:
 - "Know how to do waterfall projects in an Agile way"
 - "Know how to deal with different expertise in a team"
-- "Remember that you should fit methodology to your way of working"
+- "Remember to fit the methodology to your way of working"
 - "Know how to deal with uncertainty and dependencies in projects"
 keypoints:
-- "Agile methodologies can be adapted so they work well in a research setting"
+- "Agile methodologies can be adapted so that they work well in a research setting"
 ---

 In this episode we will discuss and learn about challenges that arise when applying agile principles to research projects.
+While some of the agile [values](https://agilemanifesto.org/) and [principles](https://agilemanifesto.org/principles.html) go hand in hand with the traditional way of doing academic research, others will require an investment of the team to change their way of working.

 > ## Discussion
-> What are challenges for an agile way of working specific to research?
+> What are the challenges for an agile way of working that are specific to research?
 >
 > > ## Solution
 > > ### Uncertainty Challenge
-> > When doing science, the time required to implement a solution is ambiguous and depends on unknowns such as
-> > outcomes of investigations and experiments or data availability.
+> > Scientific research is all about discovering the unknown.
+This makes the work predictably unpredictable to an enourmous extent.
+> > The development time of a certain part of the research can range from "already solved by someone else" to "impossible to solve".
+> > Also the requirements can suddenly change by 90 degrees based on the outcomes of a different part of the research project or the availability of data.
 > > ### Cultural challenge
-> > A scientist is traditionally used to working individually in an isolated silo.
+> > Many scientists are traditionally used to working individually in an isolated silo, without proper version control.
 > > Also management might be hesitant to let teams self-manage.
-> > Given this individualistic culture it is often intimidating to start with Agile practices.
+> > Given this individualistic culture it is often intimidating to start with Agile practices in a
+> > scientific context.
 > > ### Waterfall project setup challenge
-> > Scientific projects are often setup in long-term project timelines following a
+> > Scientific projects are often set up in long-term project timelines following a
 > > Waterfall method.
+> > It is not common to ensure early (weekly/monthly) continuous delivery of the research outcomes
+> > to the scientific community.
 > > ### Large-scale projects challenge
+> > Because scientific research is often not an optimization problem but an explorative journey,
-> > Emergent design in iterative sprints does not always lead to the best large-scale functionality.
+> > emergent design in iterative sprints does not always lead to the best large-scale functionality and/or desired research outcomes.
 > > ### Team dedication challenge
-> > Agile is often explained with the idea of a team fully dedicated to a single project.
+> > Agile is often explained in the context of a team fully dedicated to a single project.
-> > In academia team members are often involved in numerous projects in and outside of the team.
+> > In academia, team members may often be involved in numerous projects in and outside of the team.
-> > ### Product owner challenge
+> > ### Product Owner challenge
-> > For a team running multiple research projects, who acts as product owner?
+> > For a team running multiple research projects, who acts as product owner when applying the scrum framework?
 > > ### Distributed expertise challenge
 > > In Agile methodologies it is often assumed that a task can be picked up by any team member.
-> > However, in science different team members often have specialized in certain domains or technologies,
+> > In science, however, different team members have often specialized in certain domains or technologies,
-> > and it makes more sense to assign specific tasks to members with a specific expertise.
+> > and it makes more sense to assign particular tasks to members with a relevant expertise.
-> > ### What is value challenge
+> > ### What is "value" challenge
-> > The goal of Agile way of working is to maximize value for the customer,
+> > The goal of the Agile way of working is to maximize value for the customer,
-> > but what is value in research?
+> > but what is "value" in research?
 And who is the customer?
+> > It is often hard/awkward to define scientific outcomes as products with a certain functionality.
 > {: .solution}
 {: .discussion}
 -----------------------------------------------